xarmian/voi_drops/README.md

 to distribute to each block proposer and writes it to `FILENAME`.
 This output file can then be used as the `<acctList>` input to `airdrop.js` to airdrop the alloted tokens to each address.

+Note: Due to the intensity and time required to read blocks from the indexer API, this script will create a SQLite database file named `proposers.db`.
+The database is used to store block information and acts as a local cache.

-Usage: `node epoch_calc.js -s STARTBLOCK -e ENDBLOCK -r EPOCHREWARD -f FILENAME`
+Usage: `node epoch_calc.js -s STARTBLOCK -e ENDBLOCK -r EPOCHREWARD [-f FILENAME]`
+Example: `node epoch_calc.js -s 240000 -e 250000 -r 2500000 -f rewards.csv`

 # Account bucketing scirpt - buckets.js